Togoland

-Togoland was a German Empire protectorate in West Africa from 1884 to 1914, encompassing what is now the nation of Togo and most of what is now the Volta Region of Ghana, approximately 90,400 km2 (29,867 sq mi) in size.
+Togoland, officially the Togoland Protectorate (Schutzgebiet Togo; Protectorat du Togo), was a protectorate of the German Empire in West Africa from 1884 to 1914, encompassing what is now the nation of Togo and most of what is now the Volta Region of Ghana, approximately 90,400 km2 (29,867 sq mi) in size.
 During the period known as the "Scramble for Africa", the colony was established in 1884 and was gradually extended inland.

 At the outbreak of the First World War in 1914, the colony was invaded and quickly overrun by British and French forces during the Togoland campaign and placed under military rule.
 In 1916 the territory was divided into separate British and French administrative zones, and this was formalised in 1922 with the creation of British Togoland and French Togoland.

 History

 The colony was established towards the end of the period of European colonisation in Africa generally known as the "Scramble for Africa".
 Two separate protectorates were established in 1884.
-In February 1884, the chiefs of the town of Aného were kidnapped by German soldiers and forced to sign a treaty of protection.
+In February 1884, the chiefs of the town of Aného were abducted by German soldiers and forced to sign a treaty of protection.
 In the Lomé region, the German explorer, medical doctor, imperial consul and commissioner for West Africa Gustav Nachtigal was the driving force toward the establishment of the West African colonies of Togoland as well as Kamerun.
 From his base on the Spanish island possession Fernando Po in the Bight of Biafra he traveled extensively on the mainland of Africa.
 On 5 July 1884 Nachtigal signed a treaty with the local chief, Mlapa III, in which he declared a German protectorate over a stretch of territory along the Slave Coast on the Bight of Benin.
 With the small gunboat SMS Möwe at anchor, the imperial flag was raised for the first time on the African continent.
 Consul Heinrich Ludwig Randad Jr., resident agent of the firm C. Goedelts at Ouidah, was appointed as the first commissioner for the territory.

-In 1899, Germany and Great Britain traded territory in the Samoan Islands for the Northern Solomon Islands and control in Tonga, using the Togoland Neutral Zone (Yendi) and the Volta Triangle as bargaining chips.
+In 1899, Germany and Great Britain traded territory in the Samoan Islands for the Northern Solomon Islands and control in Tonga, using the Togoland Neutral Zone (Yendi) and the Volta Triangle (the section of British Gold Coast Colony east of the Volta River) as bargaining chips.